srobo/kitbook/docs/volunteering/git-and-github.md

 # Git & GitHub

 We use [git][git] and [GitHub][github] for a lot of our collaborative work.
-Git is a version control system which allows contributors to view a full history of our work (whether it's source code for software, designs for our kit hardware or something else) as well as for their contributions to add to that history.
+Git is a [version control system][version-control] which allows contributors to view a full history of our work (whether it's source code for software, designs for our kit hardware or something else) as well as for their contributions to add to that history.
 GitHub provides us with an online platform which is openly readable by everyone as well as allowing for review of contributions to share knowledge and maintain quality.

 A full user guide to either tool is well beyond the scope of the runbook, though it is worth outlining some aspects of our approach.